akveo/react-native-ui-kitten/CONTRIBUTING.md

 ## <a name="debug"></a> Debugging your changes

-If you're done with running playground on Android emulator or iOS simulator, you can observe all the changes you do inside [framework](src/framework) on the device you have started.
+If you're done with running Kitten Tricks on Android emulator or iOS simulator, you can observe all the changes you do inside [components module](src/components) on the device you have started.
 That's where hot/live reload takes place.

 ## <a name="commit"></a> Commit Message Guidelines